TykTechnologies/tyk-gateway-docker/README.md

 These global parameters are covered in [this page](https://tyk.io/tyk-documentation/customise-tyk/plugins/rich-plugins/python/tutorial-add-demo-plugin-api/).

-For more information you may check the official documentation, there's a section covering the rich plugins feature [here](https://tyk.io/tyk-documentation/customise-tyk/plugins/rich-plugins/what-are-they/).
+For more information, check our [Rich Plugin documentation](https://tyk.io/tyk-documentation/customise-tyk/plugins/rich-plugins/what-are-they/).